github/rest-api-docs-md/repos/{owner}/{repo}/actions/runs/get.md

 - `exclude_pull_requests` (boolean): If `true` pull requests are omitted from the response (empty array).
 - `check_suite_id` (integer): Returns workflow runs with the `check_suite_id` that you specify.
 - `head_sha` (string): Only returns workflow runs that are associated with the specified `head_sha`.

+## Operation Description

+Lists all workflow runs for a repository.
+You can use parameters to narrow the list of results.
+For more information about using parameters, see [Parameters](https://docs.github.com/rest/guides/getting-started-with-the-rest-api#parameters).

+Anyone with read access to the repository can use this endpoint.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint with a private repository.

+This API will return up to 1,000 results for each search when using the following parameters: `actor`, `branch`, `check_suite_id`, `created`, `event`, `head_sha`, `status`.